PROFILE

 Bhutan is divided into 20 districts or

-dzongkhags, each headed by a district officer (dzongda)
+dzongkhags, each headed by a district officer

-who must be elected.
-In addition, each district
+(dzongda) who must be elected.
+Larger dzongkhags

-(village), led by a locally elected leader
+by a locally elected leader entitled a gup.

-called a gup.
 There are 201 elected gups.
-In
+In 2002, the

-2002, the National Assembly created a new
+National Assembly created a new structure for

-structure for local governance at the geog
+local governance at the geog level.
+Each local

-level.
-Each local area is responsible for
+area is responsible for creating and

-creating and implementing its own development
+implementing its own development plan, in

-plan, in coordination with the district.
+coordination with the district.

 Principal Government Officials

-Head of State--King Jigme Singye Wangchuck
+Head of State--King Jigme Khesar Namgyel

 Minister for Trade and Industry--Lyonpo Yeshey